cjekel/tindetheus/README.rst

 historical preference using Python.

 There are three parts to this: 1.
-A function to build a database which records everything about the profiles you've liked and disliked.
+A function to build a database which records everything about the profiles you’ve liked and disliked.
 2. A function to train a model to your database.
 3. A function to use the trained model to automatically like and dislike new profiles.